dogancoruh/Javascript-Vector2/README.md

 * Calculate distance between two vectors/points.
 * Rotate a vector by degree or radians.
 * Calculate angle between two vectors for signed, unsigned and 360 degree value.
+* Sort vectors/points by angle
+* Calculate center of points
+* Calculate total area of points

 Usage
 -----